Awful, Beautiful Life

-"Awful, Beautiful Life" is a song co-written and recorded by American country music artist Darryl Worley.
-It was co-written with Harley Allen.
-It was released in June 2004 as the lead single from Worley's self-titled album.
-The song became his third and (to date) most recent No. 1 hit on the Billboard Hot Country Singles & Tracks chart in January 2005, holding the position for two weeks.
+"Awful, Beautiful Life" is a song recorded by American country music artist Darryl Worley.
+The song was written by Worley and Harley Allen and produced by Frank Rogers.
+It was released on July 12, 2004 as the lead single to Worley's self-titled third studio album by DreamWorks Nashville.
+It is his third and last song to top the US Hot Country Songs chart, where it spent two weeks atop that chart in January 2005.
+It also peaked at number 30 on the Billboard Hot 100 and number eight on the Radio & Records Canada Country chart.

 Content

 "Awful, Beautiful Life" is an up-tempo featuring accompaniment from electric guitar.

 The story, told in first person, describes the events of a Sunday in a young family man's life.
 The main protagonist reluctantly goes to church with his wife, despite having been out with his friends the night before.
 Later, the family attends a cookout and spends time with other family members.
 Later, everyone prays for a cousin who has been deployed to Iraq, well aware he may never return home alive.
 That night, as the protagonist lays in bed, he reflects on his day, thankful for his blessings and summing this all up by stating how he "love[s] this crazy, tragic, sometimes almost magic, awful, beautiful life."